Facet Joint Ablation

 Back surgery sounds intimidating, but there are several minimally invasive methods that help reduce pain and the main risks involved in traditional open back or neck surgery.
-If your pain is from an injury or condition affecting the facet joints in your spine, you may benefit from minimally invasive facet joint ablation in Miami.
+If your pain is from an injury or condition affecting the facet joints in your spine, you may benefit from minimally invasive facet joint ablation.

 Call our team at iRISE Spine and Joint by dialing (888) 966-9750 today.
 We are committed to helping you however we can.